Alcalol/IanseoParse/README.md

 Additional Info:
 In event pages, the links to each category has a set system, with event type followed by category.
-Individual qualification pages starts with IQ Individual brackets pages starts with IB
+Individual qualification pages starts with IQ.
+Individual brackets pages starts with IB.
-Team qualification pages starts with TQ
+Team qualification pages starts with TQ.
-Team brackets pages starts with TB
+Team brackets pages starts with TB.

-The above codes are followed by discipline, for example RM is Recurve Men, CW is Compound Women
+The above codes are followed by discipline, for example RM is Recurve Men, CW is Compound Women.

 Combining the above provides exact page names, eg: Recurve Men Qualification = IQRM.php Using this method the parser scans through the event page for all combinations possible to pick up every link for every category shot at the event.